HUM-331-Princeton/manifest-destiny/references.md

 Bayers, Peter L. “Frederick Cook, Mountaineering in the Alaskan Wilderness, and the Regeneration of Progressive Era Masculinity.”
 Western American Literature 38, no. 2 (2003): 171–93. <https://doi.org/10.1353/wal.2003.0032>.

 Central Council Tlingit & Haida Indian Tribes of Alaska.
-“Our History,” n.d. [http://www.ccthita.org/about/history/index.html](http://www.ccthita.org/about/history/index.html).
+“Our History,” Accessed May 10, 2021. [http://www.ccthita.org/about/history/index.html](http://www.ccthita.org/about/history/index.html).

 Cook, Frederick Albert. _To the Top of the Continent; Discovery, Exploration and Adventure in Sub-Arctic Alaska.
 The First Ascent of Mt.
 McKinley, 1903-1906_.
 New York, 1908. <http://hdl.handle.net/2027/njp.32101020795371>.